gouherdanish/gouherdanish.github.io/_posts/2024-10-07-dockerfile.md

 ### Create Dockerfile

 - Previously, in [this](https://gouherdanish.github.io/2024/09/25/low-lying-areas-mapping.html) blog, we have created a simple app to locate low-lying areas in Bangalore
-- In order to deploy this app in a container, we have to fist create a Docker image.
+- Before we deploy this app, we have to first create a Docker image.
-- Let's first create a Dockerfile and then use it to build image.
+- Let's create a Dockerfile which can be used to build image later.

 ```
 # Dockerfile